itsconnorowens/refundfinder/MISSING_FEATURES_STRATEGIC_PLAN.md

 ---

-*This document represents a comprehensive strategic plan for completing the RefundFinder MVP.
+*This document represents a comprehensive strategic plan for completing the Flghtly MVP.
 All features listed are critical for meeting PRD success criteria and ensuring target users can successfully accomplish their goals.*